-A student who has successfully completed all courses, maintained the minimum cumulative grade point average of 2.0 required for graduation, met all attendance requirements, and does not have pending judicial or other disciplinary charges or any financial obligation to the CIA will be considered a student in good standing and an eligible candidate for his or her earned degree or certificate.
+A student who has successfully completed all courses, maintained the minimum cumulative grade point average of 2.0 required for graduation, and met all attendance requirements will be considered an eligible candidate for the earned degree or certificate.
+Degrees and certificates are conferred at the conclusion of the student's final semester regardless of the end date of the final course or practical examination.